fxpl/frankenscript/docs/builtin.md

 Performs a deep freeze of the object and all referenced objects.

 This will move the objects out of their current region into the immutable region.
-Cowns will stop the freeze propagation, as they can be safely shared across threads and behaviors.
+Cowns will stop the freeze propagation, as they can be safely shared across threads and behaviours.

 #### `close(reg)`